Glasgow And Ships Of The Clyde

 The date is correct but time is unknown and the time shown here is only our best estimate

-CHITRAL at Singapore for London
+BENGLOE at Rotterdam (Netherlands) for London (UK)

 News Event